naugehyde/bt-sensors-plugin-sk/README.md

 <img width="1135" alt="Screenshot 2024-09-01 at 8 35 34 PM" src="https://github.com/user-attachments/assets/7e5b7d87-92e3-4fcd-8971-95ef6799c62f"><br><br>

 On initial configuration, wait 45 seconds (by default) for the Bluetooth device to complete its scan of nearby devices.
+Until the scan is complete, the Sensors section will be disabled.
 When the scan is complete your screen should look something like this:<br><br>

 <img width="378" alt="Screenshot 2024-08-30 at 11 21 39 AM" src="https://github.com/user-attachments/assets/6e24b880-7ee7-4deb-9608-fb42d9db74f7"><br><br>

-> TIP: If you don't see "Scan completed.
-Found x Bluetooth devices." atop the config screen, close and re-open the config screen to refresh the screen.<br><br>
+> TIP: If after 45 seconds (or whatever your Initial Scan Timeout is set to) you don't see "Scan completed.
+Found x Bluetooth devices." atop the config screen and the Sensors section is still disabled, close and re-open the config screen to refresh the screen.
+The config screen isn't as <i>reactive</i> as it oughtta be.<br><br>

 Then press the + button to add a sensor.
 Your screen should look like this:<br><br>